Access Free Vermont Criminal & Arrest Records

 Background checks are generally done for personal and professional reasons in Vermont.
 Additionally, there are two types of requests that can be performed through the VCIC:

-• Certified (notarized) copes of criminal checks which can be done in person or by mail.
+• Certified (notarized) copies of criminal checks, which can be done in person or by mail.

 • Non-certified copies of criminal checks